tapsellorg/TapsellPlusSDK-UnityPlugin/README.md

 [**Tapsell Plus**](https://tapsell.ir/tapsellplus/) is a mediating advertising SDK.
 Using Tapsell plus, helps you grow your advertising income with the favor of using multiple AdNetworks that is best for user at the moment.

+## You want to export a new package
+- Update `bundleVersion` to the new version from `ProjectSettings.asset`

 ## Installation

 **Stable release**